sagemath/trac_to_gh/Issue 9558.md

 # Issue 9558: Make `is_symmetric` method for polynomials or where else useful

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9558

 Original creator: kcrisman